joniles/mpxj/mkdocs/docs/howto-read-msplanner.md

 We can then read an individual project by passing the project's unique ID to the `readProject` method, which will return a `ProjectFile` instance.

+## Reading Portfolios
+Microsoft Planner can be configured to organise projects into portfolios.
+The ID and name of the portfolio each project belongs to are available as attributes of the `MsPlannerProject` class.
+Note that these will be `null` if the project has not been assigned to a portfolio.

+The `MsPlannerReader` and provides a `getPortfolios` method to allow you to retrieve a list of the available portfolios.
+Portfolios are represented by the `MsPlannerPortfolio` class.

 ## Authentication
 To get authentication working we'll be using Microsoft Entra which is